-H. Conditional Uses
+G. Conditional Uses

-- 1. A Conditional Use Permit may be granted by the Planning Board (RSA 674:21 II) for the construction of roads and other access ways, and for pipelines, powerlines, and other transmission lines provided that all of the following conditions are found to exist: - a) The proposed construction is essential to the productive use of land not part of the Wetland Areas. - b) Design, construction and maintenance methods will be such as to minimize detrimental impact upon the wetland and will include restoration of the site as nearly as possible to its original grade and condition. - c) No alternative route which does not cross a wetland or has less detrimental impact on the wetland is feasible. - d) Economic advantage alone is not the reason for the proposed construction.
+Conditional Use Permit may be granted by the Planning Board (RSA 674:21 II) for the construction of roads and other access ways, and for pipelines, power lines, and other transmission lines provided that all of the following conditions are met:

+- 1. The proposed construction is essential to the productive use of land not part of the Wetland Areas. - 2.
+Design, construction and maintenance methods will be such as to minimize detrimental impact upon the wetland and will include restoration of the site as nearly as possible to its original grade and condition. - 3.
+No alternative route which does not cross a wetland or which has less detrimental impact on the wetland is feasible. - 4.
+Cost of the proposed construction compared to alternatives shall not be a consideration in granting or denying the permit. - 5.
+The Conservation Commission has had the opportunity to review and comment.